alexpearce/Lc2pXX-SVN/doc/README.md

 This all seems pedantic, but consistency is key to readable, maintainable code.

 Once you've made your contribution, create a commit with a descriptive log message (e.g. "Fixed a bug where ClassName.method_name would add two arguments rather than divide.", not "Fixed addition bug.").
-If the commit is substantial enough, such as a feature addition or an API change, add an entry to `release.notes`, following the style [and syntax](http://daringfireball.net/projects/markdown/) already in place.
 You don't need to add too many details like the date and the author; that's what the version control is for.

 Authors